 Dry weight: 146 kilograms, or about 321.9 pounds

 Forever Winner: Honda Motocompo

 Can any of the other bikes on this list fold up and fit in the trunk of a regular passenger car?
 We’re not talking about trucks or SUVs here, just regular cars.
 No?
 We didn’t think so.
 Long before the concept of last-mile vehicles became A Thing, the Motocompo was way ahead of the curve.
 There’s a reason that enthusiasts have pined for Honda to bring it back as an electric mini moto for years.
 Even as recently as 2021, you can see how influential its design remains in modern creations such as the ICOMA Tatamel Bike.

 Curb weight: 45 kilograms, or about 99 pounds

-Price: No longer available new, but used versions can cost almost as much as that Cake if they’re very nice.
+Price: No longer available new, but used versions can go for silly money if they’re very nice.

 What’s your favorite small-displacement bike in 2023?
 There are plenty to choose from, depending on where you’re located—so let us know in the comments if yours isn’t listed here.